Jewelry Blog

 SM313 Kashmiri Sapphire Ring with Diamonds with lots of silk inclusions

 One of the most famous qualities of Kashmir sapphires is their silk-like rutile needles.
-This titanium oxide (TiO2) internal needles reduce the gem’s transparency but, in return, present a beautiful velvety shine that’s almost entirely exclusive to Kashmir sapphires.
+These titanium oxide (TiO2) internal needles reduce the gem’s transparency but, in return, present a beautiful velvety shine that’s almost entirely exclusive to Kashmir sapphires.

 These inclusions also allow light to travel evenly throughout the gem.
 If you shine a light into the gem, it indicates a genuine Kashmir sapphire if it lights up all sides.